top of page

 9. Enjoy Every Bite

-Mindful eating isn’t about eating less — it’s about actually tasting your food.Slow down, chew, enjoy the flavour, enjoy the company.
-Christmas is meant to be savoured.
+Mindful eating isn’t about eating less — it’s about actually tasting your food.
+Slow down, chew, and enjoy the flavor.
+Enjoy the company.
+Christmas is meant to be savored.

 Final Thought

-You don’t need to restrict.And you definitely don’t need to feel guilty.
+You don’t need to “perfect” Christmas eating.
+You don’t need to restrict.
+And you definitely don’t need to feel guilty.

 A little planning, some balanced choices, and genuine enjoyment can help you feel good throughout the whole season — body and mind.

-Wishing you a warm, happy and nourishing Christmas,
+Wishing you a warm, happy, and nourishing Christmas,

 Sarah x